 - They cannot leave the country or work on a ship that sails outside Greek waters;

 - They cannot obtain a passport; if they already have one, it cannot be extended (unless they are officially recognised as insubordinates living abroad);

 According to art.
 33 of the new Military Penal Code desertion inside the country, by a private is punishable:

-in peacetime by one to 10 years' imprisonment;
+in peacetime by 2 to 10 years' imprisonment

 War Resisters' International maintains a unique resource, the World survey of conscription and conscientious objection to military service: a database of country profiles and information on the situation for COs and conscripts around the world.